d-kaufmann/imdb/README.md

 # Imdb

-Make sure to add `appsettings.json` in the folder `View`.
-This file is not on GitHub because of security reasons.
+Make sure to rename `appsettings.json.example` in the folder `View` to `appsettings.json` and update the credentials accordingly.
+For security purposes, this file is not included in the Git repository.

-It should look something like this:
 ```json
 {
  "Logging": {